Change location v

 Woolworths Price Drop Class Action

-This class action follows the Australian Government’s formal directive to the ACCC to conduct a supermarket inquiry, issued on February 1, 2024.
-GMP Law aims to secure refunds for consumers, covering the difference between the alleged misleading pricing and the actual original price.
+This class action follows the Australian Government’s formal directive to the ACCC to conduct a supermarket inquiry, on February 1, 2024.
+Unlike the ongoing ACCC proceedings, which focus on regulatory penalties, this class action specifically aims to secure consumer compensation.
+GMP Law seeks to return money directly to affected shoppers by recovering the difference between the advertised discount prices and the actual prices charged.

 Current status